Nikita-Ravindra-Albela/Blinkit-Sales-Dashboard-Power-BI-Project/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 Interpretation:
 ---------------------------------------------------------------------------------------------------------------------------
 The chosen variables-Item Weight, Item Visibility, and Rating do not significantly predict sales.
+Visibility Optimization is a must to showcase product options to the consumer as per their individual preference.
 ---------------------------------------------------------------------------------------------------------------------------
 ## Business Insights
 ---------------------------------------------------------------------------------------------------------------------------